 Finding Health and Wellness with a Walk in the Woods

 Like so many sites along the 156 mile Chicago River system, the land and waters around the Chicago Portage National Historic Site have been transformed bringing with it human health and wildlife consequences.
-Vast woods, wetlands, and prairie that once teemed with wildlife are gone with the exception of the 300 acre Chicago Portage site.
+Vast woods, wetlands, and prairie that once teemed with wildlife are gone with the exception of the Chicago Portage site.
 Portage Creek which once flowed into the Des Plaines River was blocked off completely and the river itself was straightened for commercial use.
 Trucking depots, the Stephenson Expressway, and industry add air and water pollution to the local community.

 Despite the impact of such developments the Des Plaines River, the Chicago Sanitary and Ship Canal, and the Chicago Portage site provide opportunities to build health and wellness.